 Juror in Blakely trial alleges misconduct, defense asks for mistrial

 Aug.
-5—ATHENS — A juror who was one of 12 who convicted former Limestone County Sheriff Mike Blakely of two felonies on Monday today signed an affidavit alleging she was forced to go along with the verdict and, relying on the affidavit, Blakely's lawyers filed a motion to set aside the verdicts or declare a mistrial.
+6—ATHENS — Former Limestone County Sheriff Mike Blakely on Thursday asked the court to declare a mistrial based on a juror's statement that she was coerced into going along with other jurors Monday in finding Blakely guilty of two felonies.

-Sue McEwan Pentecost, 74, said she has stage 4 breast cancer, wears a pacemaker, and was suffering from atrial fibrillation during deliberations.
+The juror, 74-year-old Sue McEwan Pentecost, said she has stage 4 breast cancer, wears a pacemaker, and was suffering from atrial fibrillation during deliberations.

 "When you're in AFib, it impacts your ability to function, to think logically and I get extremely lethargic and exhausted," she wrote.